agrogeophy/agrogeo26/web/index.md

 # {{ page.custom_page_title }}
 -->

-# Agriculture and geophysics: <br/>Electrical revelations!
+# Advances in Agrogeophysics:  <br/>: Techniques and Applications in Agriculture

 <!--Getting precise about precision agriculture!-->